Lance-Town/Lance-Town.github.io/README.md

-# personalWebsite
+# Personal Website
-Personal website to display my projects.
+Website to display my projects.

+- Designed in Figma.
+- Created with HTML, CSS, and JS.